15th Light Horse

 Service during the War

-On June 10 1760, only a few months after its creation, the regiment was among the second British contingent sent to reinforce the Allied army of Prince Ferdinand of Brunswick in Germany.
-It embarked at Gravesend, under command Lieutenant-colonel the Earl of Pembroke.
+On June 10, 1760, less than a year after its creation, the regiment was among the second British contingent sent to reinforce the Allied army of Prince Ferdinand of Brunswick in Germany.
+It embarked at Gravesend, under command Lieutenant-Colonel the Earl of Pembroke.
 On June 21, the regiment disembarked at Bremen.
-As the Earl of Pembroke assumed the charge of adjutant-general, effective command of the regiment passed to Major William Erskine.
-On July 15, after a long march, the regiment arrived at Treysa where it made a junction with the Allied army.
-On July 16, the regiment took part in the engagement of Emsdorf where it charged the French and captured a complete battalion.
-In this engagement, the regiment suffered heavy casualties: Captain-lieutenant Basil, Cornet Burt, 2 sergeants, 71 troopers and 116 horses killed; Cornet Parkyns, Cornet Fulford, 1 sergeant, 47 troopers, and 52 horses wounded.
+After a short halt, the regiment set off to join the Allied army.
+As the Earl of Pembroke assumed the charge of adjutant-general, the regiment was halted in Hesse Cassel, and effective command of the regiment passed to Major William Erskine.
+After remaining a short period in quarters, the regiment was suddenly ordered to march with all speed to Zwesten (present-day Bad Zwesten), to join a body of troops from the camp at Sachsenhausen, under the command of the Hereditary Prince of Brunswick, designed to attempt the surprise of a detachment of the French army under the command of Major-General de Glaubitz.
+On the evening of July 15,the regiment arrived at Treysa where it made a junction with the Allied detachment.
+On the morning of July 16, the regiment marched to Speckswinkel.
+In the ensuing 1760-07-16 - Engagement of Emsdorf, it charged the French and captured a complete battalion.
+In this engagement, the regiment suffered heavy casualties: Captain-Lieutenant Basil, Cornet Burt, 2 sergeants, 71 troopers and 116 horses killed; Cornet Parkyns, Cornet Fulford, 1 sergeant, 47 troopers, and 52 horses wounded.
 On July 20, Ferdinand of Brunswick issued a general order which referred to the action at Emsdorf saying:

 - “...His Serene Highness, therefore, gives his best thanks to these brave troops, and particularly to Eliott's regiment.
 His Serene Highness the Prince could not enough commend to the Duke, the bravery, good conduct, and good countenance, with which this regiment fought...”